tylerdq/pdfca/README.md

 *The terminal may print the following error while parsing PDFs: `PdfReadWarning: Xref table not zero-indexed.
 ID numbers for objects will be corrected. [pdf.py:1736]`.
 This is a [known issue](https://github.com/mstamy2/PyPDF2/issues/36) with the dependency PyPDF2 and will likely not impact the search.*

 ## Preparing PDFs
-Collect PDFs in the desired folder (such as a temporary subfolder of the repository).
-The names of the files will identify each file in the dataframe, so it's advisable for them to be as descriptive but short as is feasible (with no duplicate filenames).
+Collect PDFs in the desired folder (such as a temporary subfolder of program's directory).
+The names of the files will be their identifiers in the dataframe, so it's advisable to keep them as descriptive but short as is feasible (with no duplicate filenames).
 The program does not edit or overwrite input PDFs, meaning it can be run multiple times on the same set of files.

 For successful text extraction, input PDFs must have been processed using [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR).
 A simple test for this is to open a PDF in a reader program (Adobe Reader or similar) and attempt to highlight text on several pages.
 If the text can be highlighted, the PDF should be ready.
 OCR can have variable results, and a file that has a low-quality page image or that has been processed using less-capable OCR software may have inaccurately-recognized text.
 To test this, copy text from multiple pages to a text file and check for errors. pdfca can only search the text it is provided, and the accuracy of its results depends on the quality of the OCR process.